ocean-data-factory-sweden/kso/README.md

 ![screenshot_load][screenshot_loading]

 This will directly queue a server session using the correct container image, first showing a blue window and then you should see a green window when the session has been successfully started and the button **"Connect to Jupyter"** appears on the screen.
-Click this to launch into the Jupyter notebook environment.
+Click this to launch into the Jupyter Notebook environment.

 ![screenshot_start][screenshot_started]

 Important note: The remaining time for the server is shown in green window as well.
-If you have finished using the notebook server before the alloted time runs out, please select **"Delete"** so that the resources can be released for use by others within the project.
+If you have finished using the notebook server before the allocated time runs out, please select **"Delete"** so that the resources can be released for use by others within the project.

 ## Starting a new project
-If you will work in a new project you will need to:
+If you will work on a new project you will need to:
 1. Create initial information for the database: Input the information about the underwater footage files, sites and species of interest.
 You can use a [template of the csv files](https://drive.google.com/file/d/1PZGRoSY_UpyLfMhRphMUMwDXw4yx1_Fn/view?usp=sharing) and move the directory to the "db_starter" folder.
 2. Link your footage to the database: You will need files of underwater footage to run this system.
 You can [download some samples](https://drive.google.com/drive/folders/1t2ce8euh3SEU2I8uhiZN1Tu-76ZDqB6w?usp=sharing) and move them to `db_starter`.
 You can also store your own files and specify their directory in the tutorials.